 Once addicted, opioid abusers attempt to get their hands on more opioids or replace their habit with a similar, yet dangerous, illegal drug.
 Often, this drug is heroin.
 In fact, around half of young heroin abusers were previously prescription opioid abusers.

 About 23 percent of people who use heroin end up becoming dependent on it, making it one of the most addictive drugs in the world.
 It is also a drug that raises the chance of the user contracting AIDS or HIV, as it is often injected.
 Since heroin is extremely addictive and costs money, abusers may turn to crime to pay for their habits.
 The stress created by the drug also puts the user at a higher risk of suffering through emotional consequences.

-While it may seem like a logical decision for those addicted to opioids, Adderall, or other drugs to immediately seek help, there are a variety of social, financial, and other issues that may be holding an addict back.
-Here are some of the more common reasons why some abusers are choosing to not seek help:
+While it may seem like a logical decision for those addicted to opioids, Adderall, or other drugs to immediately seek help, there are a variety of social, financial, and other issues that may be holding them back from seeking treatment.
+Here are some of the more common reasons why some who struggle with substance use disorder disorders choose to not seek help:

 - More than 32 percent of drug users either do not have adequate health coverage or the funds to pay for care, per the National Survey on Drug Use and Health.

 - Many students worry about taking time from their educations or jobs to seek treatment.